-- 1. Place the stripe with a tolerance of 3 inches of the specified length. - 2.
-Place the stripe with a tolerance of 1/4 inch of the specified width. - 3.
-Place the segment and gap to a tolerance of 6 inches in a 40 foot cycle. - 4.
-Place the stripe with a tolerance of 2 inches from the proper alignment. - 5.
-Begin dashed lines placed over existing dashed lines within 6 inches of the beginning of the existing line.
+- 3 inches of the specified length.

+- 1/4 inch of the specified width.

+- 6 inches in a 40 foot cycle.

+- 2 inches from the proper alignment.

+- Begin dashed lines placed over existing dashed lines within 6 inches of the beginning of the existing line.